tleonardi/scripts/README.md

 ```
 computeMatrix reference-point --referencePoint TSS --regionsFileName annotation.bed  --sortRegions "no" --outFileNameMatrix matrix.txt --scoreFileName path.to.bigWig --beforeRegionStartLength 1000 --afterRegionStartLength 1000 --binSize 10 --missingDataAsZero --outFileName outfile
 ```

+# regExSelect
+This script for Adobe Illustrator selects text elements whose content matches a regular expression.

+The search applies only to the selected objects.
+If no objects are selected it searches the whole document.

+Tested in Illustrator CS6